zpoint/CPython-Internals/Modules/re/re.md

 #### how regex work

-what happened when you executing the following script ?
+what happened when you execute the following code ?

     import re
     re.search("abc\dabc", "xxabc123abcd") # re.DEBUG)